We created the

-The Office of Developmental Disabilities Services (ODDS) created the Compass Project to improve the way people with intellectual and developmental disabilities receive services.
+Compass Project to improve the way people with intellectual and developmental disabilities (I/DD) receive services.

 Rate setting process

 The process included establishing clear service expectations, studying current conditions and aligning expectations with appropriate reimbursement.
-ODDS contracted with Burns and Associates, a health policy consulting firm, to complete the rate setting work.
+We contracted with

-Phase 1: Initially, ODDS worked on the rate models for the following services: 24-Hour Residential (adults and children), Attendant Care, Non-Medical Transportation, Professional Behavior Services, Small Group Employment, Employment Path and Day Support Activities.
+Phase 1: 24-Hour Residential (adults and children), Attendant Care, Non-Medical Transportation, Professional Behavior Services, Small Group Employment, Employment Path and Day Support Activities

-ODDS held initial meetings with provider stakeholder groups, sent a cost survey to all providers to complete and analyzed other available data.
-Provider stakeholder groups reviewed the proposed draft models, provided additional data and gave suggestions for adjustments.
-The Oregon Legislature fully funded the new ODDS rate models.
+We held initial meetings with provider groups, sent a cost survey to all providers to complete and analyzed other available data.
+Provider groups reviewed the proposed draft models, provided additional data and gave suggestions for adjustments.
+The Oregon Legislature fully funded the new rate models.

 Phase 2: Adult and Children's Foster Care

-The rate setting process for Adult and Children's Foster Care payments will follow a similar path as the graphic above.
-ODDS has completed provider cost surveys which are being analyzed along with other available data.
+The rate-setting process for Adult and Children's Foster Care payments will follow a similar path as Phase 1.
+We have completed provider cost surveys which are being analyzed along with other available data.

 These resources will help you learn more about the process and the current status of provider rate models.